 There are three types of threat.
 The first are unintentional threats, such as an employee sending sensitive files to the wrong person or losing a hard drive.

-In this instance, the vulnerability is an employees’ susceptibility to make a mistake and the threat is the event itself that causes that mistake – i.e. the act of sending sensitive files to the wrong person.
+In this instance, an employees’ susceptibility to make a mistake is the vulnerability.
+Meanwhile, the threat is the event itself that causes that mistake – i.e. the act of sending sensitive files to the wrong person.

-The second type of threat are natural events, which may be caused by poor weather (such as a hurricane or snowstorm) or infrastructural damage (such as a burst pipe or a fire).
+The second type of threat are natural events, which can be caused by poor weather (such as a hurricane or snowstorm) or infrastructural damage (such as a burst pipe or a fire).

-Again, the vulnerability is the organisation’s premises being located somewhere that may experience bad weather or infrastructural damage, and the threat is the event related to that.
+Again, the vulnerability is the organisation’s premises being located somewhere that may experience bad weather or infrastructural damage.
+The threat is the event related to that.

 What is information security risk?